Author Archives: Richie

 What Injuries Could Slipping On Food Cause?

 Various injuries could occur if you were involved in an accident at work in which you slipped on food.
-Examples of injuries you may sustain include:
+Examples of injuries you could sustain in such an accident include:

 I Slipped On Food At Work, How Much Could I Claim?